Disclosure: I got this as a gift from Argee of The Beauty Bin. I used this only on the body.

 General Product Information

-- This is supposedly a natural japanese soap made of natural japanese ancient secret ingredients that women in japan use to achieve smooth and flawless skin.
+This is supposed to be a natural japanese soap made of natural japanese ancient secret ingredients that women in japan use to achieve smooth and flawless skin.

-- It is a product of the Philippines.
+It is a product of the Philippines priced at Php 125.00

 This is common of soaps made of saponified oils.
 As far as I know, soap is saponified oil (and not all bath bars are soap).